crypto-lessons/openethereum-clique/README.md

 # openethereum-clique
-Nethermind Client for EVM to private networks using Clique PoA consensus
+OpenEthereum Client for EVM to private networks using Clique PoA consensus